jhui/jhui.github.io/_posts/2017-03-15-Soft-and-hard-attention.markdown

 <img src="/assets/att/att2.png" style="border:none;width:80%;">
 </div>

-The attention module have 2 inputs:
+The attention module has 2 inputs:
 * a context, and
 * image features in each localized areas.